wendelloliveiradev/wendelloliveiradev/README.md

 </div>

 <img align="right" style="width: 234px; height: 214px" alt="hi" src="./imgs/about.gif" />
-<p align="left">My name is Wendell Oliveira da Silva, I am a Brazilian Software Engineer based in São José dos Campos - São Paulo.
+<p align="left">I am a Brazilian Software Engineer based in São Paulo - Brazil.
 With over 3 years of experience as a Full Stack Web Developer.
 I am completely passionate about software development.
-I have been dedicating the past few years of my life mastering the art of building relentless software, so that I can make a huge difference wherever I go, guiding those who I work with to the highest standards when deploying high quality software.
-Solving hard problems and delivering high quality work, it’s my way of life.
-Contributing to making big dreams bigger reality is my life goal.</p>
+I have been dedicating the past few years of my life mastering the art of building high quality software, so that I can make a huge difference wherever I go, guiding those who I work with to the highest standards when deploying state-of-the-art web applications.</p>

 <br>